Pokémon XD: Gale of Darkness

 In this sequel to Pokémon Colosseum, Cipher returns and makes more Shadow Pokémon, including one that supposedly can't be purified.
 It's up to a completely different protagonist to prove them wrong.
 Nothing quite says 2005 like Shadow Lugia on a volcanic island.

 Quite a bit.

 In the game, the avatars used for Pokémon during battles are stored in this format.
-The top image is for the Pokémon's normal coloration, while the bottom sprite is for the Pokémon's Shiny coloration.
-Shadow Lugia doesn't have a Shiny coloration, so probably in case the game was hacked to force it to be Shiny, the normal image was simply duplicated.
-This means that the bottom half of the graphic is never seen during normal gameplay.
+The top image is for the Pokémon's normal coloration while the bottom sprite is for the Pokémon's Shiny coloration.
+Shadow Lugia doesn't have a Shiny coloration, so the normal image appears twice as a placeholder.

 For the sake of consistency, every Pokémon in every Pokémon game is given a Shiny variant, and Celebi is no exception.
 However, because the only way to obtain it legitimately was through distributions, the Shiny version of Celebi was left unobtainable through normal means.

-I haven't explored what this might look like on PAL.
-Might be different.
-There also is a debug_menu.fsys file in the ISO, investigate this.
+See if this function looks different on the PAL version.
+There also is a debug_menu.fsys file in the ISO - investigate this.

 There is a small debug function that can be activated with the following Action Replay code:

 NTSC 2BVG-96DG-WKNZB TTXW-T3W7-P41DX

 With the code activated, pressing D-Pad Up will show or hide a bar that has Japanese instructions on how to use the debug function.
 Pressing the L button will cycle between pause (instant stop), slow (low frame rate), and play (regular speed).
 Pressing Z will pause the game, like when pressing L sometimes, but is more accessible and doesn't need to be cycled to.